Steven Spielberg

 Spielberg was born in Cincinnati, Ohio, and grew up in Phoenix, Arizona.
 He moved to California and studied film in college.
-After directing several episodes for television including Night Gallery and Columbo, he directed the television film Duel (1971) which later received in international theatrical release.
-He made his theatrical film debut with The Sugarland Express (1974), and became a household name with the 1975 summer blockbuster Jaws.
-He then directed huge box office successes Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the Indiana Jones original trilogy (1981–89).
-All these films were among the top ten highest grossing films of the 1970's and 1980's, with Jaws and E.T. the Extra-Terrestrial the highest-grossing film ever at the time.
-He subsequently explored drama in the The Color Purple (1985) and Empire of the Sun (1987).
+After directing several episodes for television, including Night Gallery and Columbo, he directed the television film Duel (1971), which was approved by Barry Diller.
+He made his theatrical debut with The Sugarland Express (1974), also beginning his decades-long collaboration with composer John Williams, with whom he has worked with for all but five of his theatrical releases.
+He became a household name with the summer blockbuster Jaws (1975), and continuously directed more acclaimed escapist box-office blockbusters with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the original Indiana Jones trilogy (1981–1989).
+He also explored drama in The Color Purple (1985) and Empire of the Sun (1987).

-In 1993, Spielberg directed back-to-back box office hits with the science fiction thriller Jurassic Park, the highest-grossing film ever at the time, and the Holocaust drama Schindler's List, which has often been listed as one of the greatest films ever made.
-He won the Academy Award for Best Director for the latter and for the 1998 World War II epic Saving Private Ryan.
-Spielberg continued in the 2000s with science fiction films A.I.
-Artificial Intelligence (2001), Minority Report (2002) and War of the Worlds (2005).
-He also directed the adventure films The Adventures of Tintin (2011) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the musical West Side Story (2021); and the semi-autobiographical drama The Fabelmans (2022).
+In 1993, Spielberg directed back-to-back hits with the science fiction thriller Jurassic Park, the highest-grossing film ever at the time, and the epic historical drama Schindler's List, which has often been listed as one of the greatest films ever made.
+He won the Academy Award for Best Director for the latter as well as for the World War II epic Saving Private Ryan (1998).
+Spielberg has since directed the science fiction films A.I.
+Artificial Intelligence (2001), Minority Report (2002), War of the Worlds (2005) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the comedies Catch Me If You Can (2002) and The Terminal (2004); the animated film The Adventures of Tintin (2011); the musical West Side Story (2021); and the family drama The Fabelmans (2022).

-Spielberg co-founded Amblin Entertainment and DreamWorks, and has served as a producer for many successful films and television series.
-He is also known for his long collaboration with the composer John Williams, with whom he has worked for all but five of his feature films.
-Several of Spielberg's works are considered among the greatest films of all time, and are among the highest-grossing.
-Premiere ranked him first place in the list of 100 Most Powerful People in Movies in 2003.
-In 2013, Time listed him as one of the 100 most influential people.
+Spielberg co-founded Amblin Entertainment and DreamWorks Pictures, and he has served as a producer for many successful films and television series, among them Poltergeist (1982), Gremlins (1984), Back to the Future (1985), An American Tail (1986), Who Framed Roger Rabbit (1988), Animaniacs (1993), Freakazoid!
+(1995), Twister (1996), Band of Brothers (2001) and Transformers (2007).
+Several of Spielberg's works are considered among the greatest films in history, and some are among the highest-grossing films ever.

+Seven of his films have been inducted into the National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant".
+In 2013, Time listed him as one of the 100 most influential people, and in 2023, Spielberg was the recipient of the first ever Time 100 Impact Award in the US.